sit-2021-int214/014-Webtoon-Comics/assignment/HW04_63130500040/readme.md

 $ Type            <chr> "Hardcover", "Hardcover", "Kindle Edition", "Hardcover", "Kindle~
 $ Price           <dbl> 9.323529, 11.000000, 11.267647, 12.873529, 13.164706, 14.188235,~
 ```

+  This dataset is high rated book information in the field of computer science and programing.
+There are 270 rows and 7 columns in this dataset. <br />

 ## Resources
 ### Important Files in Repository